School of Sport and Wellbeing

 Nicola had an article published in The Conversation in July 2017 about foreign aid projects improving the well-being and economic prospects of a population, advancing nutrition and providing health care.
 The article is entitled ‘Aid not war – can foreign aid projects help improve national security?’

-Nicky also had an article published in The Conversation in January 2018 about helping to solve world hunger and micronutrient deficiencies by the growth of super-nutrient crops.
+Nicky had an article published in The Conversation in January 2018 about using biofortification to enhance to micronutrient content of staple crops.
 The article is entitled ‘Scientists are breeding super-nutritious crops to help solve global hunger’

 - Postgraduate Certificate in Teaching and Learning in Higher Education, University of Central Lancashire, 2005